Living here

 Big city, community feel

-Nottingham is the perfect-home-from home for busy professionals who want to maintain a cosmopolitan lifestyle but with a more provincial feel.
+Nottingham is the perfect home-from-home for busy professionals who want to maintain a cosmopolitan lifestyle but with a more provincial feel.
 Everything you expect of a big city is here: impressive transport links and infrastructure, high-performing state, independent and public schools, elite shopping chains and restaurants, homes and fashionable apartments.

-But for those seeking the perfect work / life balance, Nottingham offers a few more subtle differences that perhaps aren’t first apparent.
-The air is cleaner, strangers are more likely to say hello to you, and there’s a tangible sense you’re in a city that has the confidence to attract the best, without forgetting it’s strong and increasingly multicultural heritage.
+But for those seeking the perfect work/life balance, Nottingham offers a few more subtle differences that perhaps aren’t first apparent.
+The air is cleaner, strangers are more likely to say hello to you, and there’s a tangible sense you’re in a city that has the confidence to attract the best, without forgetting its strong and increasingly multicultural heritage.

 Nottingham has another great advantage: it is indeed legendary.
 There aren’t many cities you can drop into conversation – anywhere in the world – and expect in return a warm smile and knowing recognition.
 Everyone has a frame of reference when it comes to our city – even if in part that’s thanks to a little help from international folklore, and our very own legend, Robin Hood.
 We'd like to think we have a lot in common with the fabled hero – known globally as a force for good, a sound moral compass, and championing of the people.